 In Key Stage 1 the children in RWI phonics groups take home a RWI Storybook that is matched to their phonic knowledge.
 They take home one of the following at least once a week:

 - The last RWI Storybook that they have read

 - A RWI ‘Book Bag Book’ that matches the last Storybook that they have read, as well as a picture book that they know well.

 In Key Stage 2 children pick a reading book from within the appropriate book band range and are encouraged to make free choices of books based on their own interests from the class book corner/shelf and from the school library.

 We are very fortunate at Starks Field to have a very well-stocked library.
 All children visit the library regularly and the library is open before school twice weekly for the ‘Book and a Biscuit’ book club.

 Reading huts in the EYFS, Key Stage 1 and Key Stage 2 playgrounds allow children a further opportunity to spend their free time reading for pleasure with their friends, again with a view to engendering a love of reading through a child’s active choice.

 Listening to good reading aloud is vital to children’s development as readers and fosters a love of reading.
 With this in mind, every child in school hears at least 15 minutes of quality reading from their teacher every day.

 Our English lessons are based around the study of a particular genre.
 Over successive weeks children are introduced to and immersed in a new genre; they look for key features in a variety of examples to understand the genre and then work towards producing their own piece of writing in that style.
 The rules of grammar and punctuation are taught as part of a unit of work.
 Children will also practise their speaking and listening skills through drama activities, which are included in the units of work.

 Spellings and handwriting are taught as part of our English lessons.
-We use a cursive script for writing which children are introduced to from our Reception class and then throughout the school.
+We use a cursive script for writing which children are introduced to from KS1 and they then build on this learning throughout the school.